 THEN: In 1816, Baltimore became the first city to illuminate streets with hydrogen gas.

-NOW: Light City, scheduled March 28 – April 3, is the first large-scale, international light festival in the U.S. and provides the backdrop for the celebration of ideas, ingenuity and creativity through art, music and an innovation conference called Light City U.
+NOW: Light City is the first large-scale, international light festival in the U.S. and provides the backdrop for the celebration of ideas, ingenuity and creativity through art, music and an innovation conference called Light City U. The most recent Light City event was held March 28 – April 3, 2017.
+Dates for 2018 haven't been announced yet.

 THEN: In 1828, the B&O Railroad became the first railroad for commercial transportation of passengers and freight.

-NOW: Baltimore industries are supported by a world-class transportation infrastructure; a record 9.7 million tons of cargo came through the Port of Baltimore in 2014 alone.
+NOW: Baltimore industries are supported by a world-class transportation infrastructure; more than 10 million tons of cargo came through the Port of Baltimore in 2016 alone.
 Consider that Baltimore is within a day’s drive to more than one-third of the U.S. population, and it all makes sense.

 THEN: In 1839, a Baltimore cannery starts tinning corn.